Carpet Python Care

 Myth 1 - Carpet pythons are typically aggressive.

 In fact, most carpets are just as laid back as a ball python.
-However, carpets aren't ball pythons, so they aren't wired to curl up in a ball when they get nervous...they will typically try to flee, but the occasional specimen will attempt to bite.
+However, carpets aren't ball pythons, so their feeding response is much more enthusiastic, and they aren't wired to curl up in a ball when they get nervous...they will typically try to flee, but the occasional specimen will attempt to bite.

 Myth 2 - Carpet pythons need high humidity.

-There's no subtle way to put it...this one's more or less BS. :) I cringe when I see keepers telling people to keep their carpets at a consistent 70% relative humidity.
-As a rule of thumb, 40-60% is good - anything higher and you need to clean all the time to make sure "life" doesn't start growing in the cage. :-)
+There's no subtle way to put it...this one's more or less BS. :) I cringe when I see keepers telling people to keep their carpets at a consistent 75% relative humidity.
+As a rule of thumb, 50-60% is fine - anything higher and you need to clean all the time to make sure "life" doesn't start growing in the cage. :-)

-Too much humidity will promote bacterial and fungal growth, which can cause a myriad of health problems.
-With that being the case, I'd rather keep them a little too dry than a little too wet...but again, this really just boils down to what works for you.
+Too much humidity will promote bacterial and fungal growth, which can cause a myriad of health problems - especially in a species like carpets that are more prone to skin and respiratory infection.
+That being the case, I'd rather keep them a little too dry than a little too wet...but again, this really just boils down to what works for you.
 Someone in Florida might have a different experience than someone in Missouri.
 Since I stopped cooling my pythons for breeding season (2010), I have noticed that my carpet cages do need to be misted during the winter.
 This is because we leave the heat on, and heat tends obviously dries the air out.
-If I had to put a number on it, I'd say a reading in the 45-60% range would be optimal.
+If I had to put a number on it, I'd say a reading in the 50-60% range would be optimal.
 When humidity dips below the 50% mark, lightly mist the cage and then the humidity will spike to 70% or so for a few hours before getting back down to a more reasonable range.
 Then you let the cage become almost dry before repeating.
 Twice a week seems to work well for me.

 Myth 3 - Carpet pythons are arboreal.

-I guess this one could be a bit subjective, and maybe calling them semi-arboreal would be accurate, but you won't find a chondro-style perch in my carpet cages.
+I guess this one could be a bit subjective, and maybe calling them semi-arboreal would be accurate, but you will never find a chondro-style perch in my carpet cages.
 Compared to a ball python, I guess you could say that carpet pythons are arboreal.
-Then again, house cats are arboreal too when you're comparing them to a ball python.
+Then again, you could say house cats are arboreal too, when you're comparing them to a ball python.
 On the other hand, if you compare carpets to something like a green tree python, there is no comparison.
-Carpets can climb quite well, and will usually make use of any branches in their enclosure, but it's not really a necessity.
-Mine do just fine with nothing more than a hide box or two and a water bowl.
+Carpets can climb quite well, and will usually make use of any branches in their enclosure, but mine do just fine with nothing more than a hide box or two and a water bowl.
 Most carpets will choose to sit on top of the hide box, rather than inside of it.
 When they're digesting a meal, they will go inside the hide box for a couple of days and then return to sitting on top of it.
 For that reason, I prefer a hide box over a perch.
-For breeding adults, I like to use a shelf or something more open, so that breeding pairs are more apt to come into contact with one another.
-All in all, carpets make great display snakes when given something to drape themselves across, but they can be housed very efficiently if needed.
+Carpets make great display snakes when given something to drape themselves across, but they can be housed very efficiently if needed.

 I generally provide an ambient temperature of 76-80F and a temperature of around 88-92F under the basking lamp or over heat source.
 A few degrees either way isn't going to hurt anything.
-A night drop is completely unnecessary unless you're cycling your carpets for breeding.
+Night drops are unnecessary, but may help keep cages from becoming so dry.
 Please understand that this is far from an exact science and I try not to make anything too routine, so feel free to try different temperatures and see what works for you.

 If you want your carpet to grow quickly, I highly recommend starting them on rat pinkies.
 Switching from mice to rats can be a problem with some carpets, usually Jungles and Irian Jayas.
 Coastals seem to not care what they eat.
 I start my hatchlings on pinky rats and quickly move them up from there.
 Contrary to what most people recommend, I generally feed prey items that are about twice the girth of the snake itself.
 The frequency of meals will vary, but I generally always feed them what most people consider to be large meals.